If a DIY sink installation is on your to-do list, learn what you need to know to install it yourself

 What type of cabinet do I need underneath a sink?

-Ideally you want to go with a base unit that is specifically tailored for a kitchen sink as Cornforth shares, “You must use a sink base cabinet that is specifically designed to leave room for plumbing and the sink basin.”
+Ideally, you want to go with a base unit specifically tailored for a kitchen sink, as Cornforth notes: “You must use a sink base cabinet that is specifically designed to leave room for plumbing and the sink basin.”

-The main difference in the UK is the back panel on a base unit is shorter to accommodate pipework.
-However the panel may need to be modified to fit your pipework.
-This Kitchen Sink Cabinet Cupboard Under Sink Base from B&Q has an open back for ease of use.
+The main difference in the UK is that the back panel on a base unit is shorter to accommodate pipework.
+However, the panel may need to be modified to fit your pipework.
+This Kitchen Sink Cabinet Cupboard Under Sink Base from B&Q features an open back for easy access.

 Cornforth says, “If you’re installing a Belfast sink, you need a cabinet with a cutout to support the sink’s exposed front—a regular cabinet won’t hold up.”
 He adds, “As for materials, choose moisture-resistant plywood or a cabinet with a water-resistant coating like laminate or melamine.”